David Eder: Major studies

 In 1932 he was elected president of the medical section of the British Psychological Society.
 That year, he presented his 1932 study The Management of the Nervous Patient.
 First presented at the London Jewish Hospital Medical Society, the paper called for the combination of psychoanalysis into the process of medical diagnosis.
 "When this is not feasible," he said, "the physician's intelligence...must be employed to guide his patient to a measure of mental wholeness."

 Also in 1932, Eder presented his concept of the Myth of Progress.
 Writing in the British Journal of Medical Psychology, Eder argued that while civilization is moving forward due to advances in science, politics and technology, these advances are actually contributing to greater unhappiness as man perceives a loss of control over his environment.

 Politics

 Outside of his medical work, Eder was active in Britain's Socialist politics and was involved in the Fabian Society, the leading British socialist organisation.
 As a supporter of the Zionist cause, Eder served on the Zionist Executive in Palestine from 1921 to 1927, and was later president of the Zionist Federation of Great Britain.
-Eder was opposed to dividing Palestine into two states, and was quoted as saying: "There can be only one national home in Palestine, and that a Jewish one, and no equality in the partnership between Jews and Arabs."